 Sources: Edison Research Share of Ear Q4 2025; Nielsen Audio weekly reach data

 In a commute-heavy market like the Treasure Valley, this percentage is likely higher than the national average.
 Transit options are limited.
 Ride-share usage during commute hours is a fraction of what it is in denser metros.
-The car is how people get to work, how they run errands, how they get to appointments, and how they pick up kids from school.
-Every one of those trips is a radio exposure.
+Every trip — to work, for errands, to appointments, school pickup — is a radio exposure.

 The Treasure Valley Commute in Context

-More practically: a resident of south Nampa working in Boise is in the car for roughly 45 minutes each way.
-Five days a week.
-That's 7.5 hours per week of in-vehicle time, during which they're a captive audio audience.
-A morning drive spot on their station reaches them before they've arrived at work.
+A resident of south Nampa working in Boise is in the car roughly 45 minutes each way — 7.5 hours per week of in-vehicle time.
+A morning drive spot reaches them before they've arrived at work.
 An afternoon drive spot reaches them before they've decided where to stop on the way home.
-The advertising window is not abstract reach.
+The advertising window isn't abstract reach.
 It's a specific person, in a specific location, at a specific moment in their day.

-In markets with significant in-vehicle listening, the traditional drive dayparts, morning (6am–10am) and afternoon (3pm–7pm), deliver a disproportionate share of total listening.
-The Treasure Valley's commute patterns reinforce this: the most congested traffic windows correspond exactly to the highest radio listening windows.
+In markets with significant in-vehicle listening, morning drive (6am–10am) and afternoon drive (3pm–7pm) deliver a disproportionate share of total listening.
+The Treasure Valley's most congested traffic windows correspond exactly to the highest radio listening windows.

-For advertisers whose best customers are commuters, professionals, trades workers, or parents doing school runs, this creates straightforward daypart guidance: concentration in drive time, especially afternoon drive, consistently outperforms midday or evening for categories involving working-age adults making household decisions.
-The commuter heading home at 5pm is the person thinking about dinner, home repairs, their HVAC unit that's been making noise, the dentist appointment they've been postponing, all while listening to the station they've tuned to every day for years.
+For advertisers whose best customers are commuters, professionals, trades workers, or parents doing school runs, concentration in drive time — especially afternoon drive — consistently outperforms midday or evening for categories involving working-age adults making household decisions.
+The commuter heading home at 5pm is thinking about dinner, home repairs, their HVAC unit that's been making noise, the dentist appointment they've been postponing — all while listening to the station they've tuned to every day for years.

 What This Means for Specific Categories